PttCodingMan/SingleLog/README.md

 ## Quick View

 ### Stage Method
-You can use stage method to display the log step by step.
+You can use `stage` method to display the log step by step in the same line.
 And don't need to worry about the default print function will print the log in the same line.

+> Note that the stage effect only works on LogLevel.INFO.

 ```python
 import time